AdhamMagdy1/DDB_Backend/README.md

     -   Replace `:id` with the actual supplier ID.
     -   Body: JSON payload with updated supplier details.

-### Customers

-(Repeat the same format for other routes - Locations, Provides, Orderings, Inventories, Stores, Products)
+## (Repeat the same format for other routes -Customers, Locations, Provides, Orderings, Inventories, Stores, Products)

 Testing Routes
 --------------